psu-arts-arch-3/art-203/unit-2/lesson-3/responsive-concepts.md

 #### Desktop \(~1000–1920px\)

-HD video is 1920px x 1080px, and that's a common size for computer screens, so this is usually a good number to think about as a maximum screen size \(such as when creating images to be used as backgrounds\).
+HD video is 1920px x 1080px, and that's a common size for computer screens and televisions, so this is usually a good number to think about as a maximum screen size \(such as when creating images to be used as backgrounds\).

 #### Extra Large \(&gt;1920px\)